Ruta graveolens · notes from a language experiment · cultivated since 2025

 Conformance

-A conforming implementation must implement all normative requirements of this specification.
+A conforming implementation MUST implement all normative requirements of this specification.

 Paragraphs marked with rule categories are normative unless explicitly marked as informative.
 The following categories are used: